decentraland/decentraland-ui-utils/README.md

 prompt.addText('Hello World', 0, 100)
 ```

-The `addText` function can take the following parameters:
+The `addText()` function can take the following parameters:

 - `value`: Text to show
 - `posX`: Offset on X from the center of the window.
 - `posY`: Offset on Y from the center of the window.
 - `color`: Text color.
 - `size`: Text size.

+The `addText()` function returns a `CustomPromptText` object, that you can then reference to change its values.
+This object also has the following functions that can be called any time:

+- `hide`
+- `show`

 ### Add a button